datacamp-content-public/courses-intro-to-python-beta/chapter5.md

 Splitting the dataset is the first step towards predictive modeling.
 The proportion of training and test dataset sizes can be different depending on task and a domain, but most common ones are 75/25 and 80/20.

 In order to split our dataset, we will use the powerful `sklearn` package.
 It has a special function `train_test_split`.
 It works with numpy arrays, dataframes, and python lists very well.
-Depending on input, it either outputs train and test chunks, or if user wants more control, it can also output training and test sets for `X` and `y` variables.
-Typical usage is below.
+Depending on input, it either outputs train and test chunks, or if user wants more control, it can also output training and test sets for multiple variables at the same time Typical usage is below.
 Notice how we use `train_size` argument to tell the function that we want 75/25 split.
 ```
 train, test = train_test_split(dataframe, train_size = 0.75)
-X_train, X_test, y_train, y_test = train_test_split(X, y, train_size = 0.75)
 ```

 `@instructions`